advance100/doc_webpack/hot-module-replacement.md

 `dispose`

-The HCR is calling the dispose handlers of modules that will be replaced.
+The HMR is calling the dispose handlers of modules that will be replaced.

 `apply`

-The HCR is calling the accept handlers of the parents of replaced modules, than it requires the self accepted modules.
+The HMR is calling the accept handlers of the parents of replaced modules, than it requires the self accepted modules.

 `abort`